chrisprasanna/3D_Crowd_Pose_Implementation/README.md

 ## Implementation of Monocular 3D Multi-Person Pose Estimation by Integrating Top-Down and Bottom-Up Networks

-This is an implementation of the following work:
+This is an implementation of the methods found in the following work:
 ```
 @article{cheng2022dual,
   title={Dual networks based 3D Multi-Person Pose Estimation from Monocular Video},